wagood/laralist/README.md

 * Laravel [Passwordless Login](https://github.com/grosv/laravel-passwordless-login) A simple, safe magic login link generator for Laravel. <!-- login, password -->

+* Laravel [Pennant](https://github.com/laravel/pennant) is a simple, lightweight library for managing feature flags.

 * [PlanCraft](https://github.com/realrashid/plan-craft) is a powerful Laravel package engineered to revolutionize how you manage subscription plans and features within your Laravel SaaS application.

 * Laravel [Population](https://github.com/capsulescodes/laravel-population) package provides a set of commands that scan your migrations and detect any disparities between them and your database tables.
 If differences are found, a wizard is triggered to help you migrate and seed the new tables with converted records. <!-- migration -->

 * Laravel [Purity](https://github.com/abbasudo/laravel-purity) is an elegant and efficient filtering and sorting package for Laravel, designed to simplify complex data filtering and sorting logic for eloquent queries.
 By simply adding filter() to your Eloquent query, you can add the ability for frontend users to apply filters based on URL query string parameters like a breeze. <!-- eloquent, model, filtering, sorting -->

+* [Self-healing URLs in Laravel](https://github.com/motomedialab/laravel-self-healing-urls) This lightweight package allows you to create URLs that are able to self-heal, regardless of the slug provided.
+This is great for SEO purposes, allowing you to change slugs without worrying, and will force a 301 redirect to the correct URL. <!-- url, route, slug -->

 * Laravel [Social Link Validator](https://github.com/ageekdev/laravel-social-link-validator).
 You can validate the social profile link by using of this package. <!-- social -->